Two-for-One Burger King Offer Packs a Wallop

 Founded in 1954, Miami-based Burger King is the world’s second-largest fast-food hamburger chain, serving more than 11 million consumers every day.

-After private-equity firm 3G Capital of Brazil acquired a majority stake of Burger King in 2010 for $3.26 billion.
-The complaint notes that it later merged Burger King “with the Canadian-based doughnut chain Tim Hortons, under the auspices of a new Canadian-based parent company named Restaurant Brands International.”
+In 2010, private-equity firm 3G Capital of Brazil acquired a majority stake of Burger King for $3.26 billion.
+The complaint notes that 3G later merged Burger King “with the Canadian-based doughnut chain Tim Hortons, under the auspices of a new Canadian-based parent company named Restaurant Brands International.”

 Burger King did not return a request for comment.